About Insights News People Careers Offices Subscribe Payment Search

 Cleveland, OH 44114

-F 216.623.0134
+F: 216.623.0134

 Nancy helps private company and public sector clients successfully navigate the full range of labor and employment challenges.
 She advises businesses on personnel and operating policies that comply with an ever-expanding list of federal, state, and local employment rules and regulations while guiding them through each phase of the employment relationship, from pre-employment testing and hiring to performance evaluations, discipline, and termination.
 She defends companies across industries in employment-related claims, including sexual harassment, discrimination, wrongful discharge, grievances under union contracts, religious and American with Disabilities Act accommodations, and other issues.
 And she represents employers before the Equal Employment Opportunity Commission (EEOC), the Ohio Civil Rights Commission (OCRC), the U.S. Department of Labor, and other regulators.